Step Up Recruiting

 11. Humility

 You may be very good at your job and have achieved wonderful results but it’s essential to acknowledge everyone who helped you.
-Great results are rarely achieved in isolation, and those around you will be encouraged to support you more if they know their contribution is recognized.
+Great results are rarely performed in isolation, and those around you will be encouraged to support you more if they know their contribution is recognized.

 12. Horizontal Networking

 It’s tempting to spend time schmoozing the bosses of your company and the higher management of your client companies, but building relationships with all of those around you can be even more useful.
-Sometimes, ideas and inspiration can come from the most unlikely places and treating everyone with equal importance can open up some interesting avenues for innovation and support.
+Sometimes, ideas and inspiration can come from the most unlikely places, and treating everyone with equal importance can open up some interesting avenues for innovation and support.

 Care For Others